jwkvam/plotlywrapper/README.md

 ## Motivation

-To understand why I made this project compare the following code which generate the same plot.
+To understand why I made this project compare the following code snippets which generate the same plot.

 ### Plotly